-The 34-year-old center back was left needing treatment at the Etihad Stadium after being hit in the face following Robin van Persie's late winner, prompting calls for change.Manchester United defender Rio Ferdinand was hit in the face by a coin during the derby clash against Manchester City on Sunday.
+The 34-year-old centre-back was left needing treatment at the Etihad Stadium after being hit in the face following Robin van Persie's late winner, prompting calls for change

-The incident occurred at the end of the game as Ferdinand celebrated Robin van Persie's late winner which handed Sir Alex Ferguson's men a 3-2 victory over their local rival.
+The incident occurred at the end of the game as Ferdinand celebrated Robin van Persie's late winner which handed Sir Alex Ferguson's men a 3-2 victory over their local rivals.

 The game also saw a Manchester City fan invade the pitch and only intervention from goalkeeper Joe Hart prevented Ferdinand from being confronted by the supporter.